Tax Preparation Checklist

 3. Make sure the tax preparer is licensed and insured

-4. Start by asking friends and family for recommendations.
+4. Start by asking friends and family for tax laws and recommendations.
 Check their tax prep fees.

-5. Check with the Better Business Bureau to see if any complaints have been filed against the preparer
+5. Check the Better Business Bureau to see if anyone has filed complaints against the preparer.

 6. Compare tax advisor fees – some preparers charge a flat fee, while others charge by the hour